laiyingwong/Authentication-Demo/README.md

 ## ✨ What I Have Learned

 The passwords are never stored directly in the database as text, instead we run the password through a **hashing function** first and then store the result in the database.
-Hushing functions are functions that map input data of some arbitrary size to fixed-size output values, and they are one-way functions that are infeasible to invert. **BCRYPT** is one of few commonly used password hashing functions (and it's been used in this project).
+Hushing functions are functions that map input data of some arbitrary size to fixed-size output values, and they are one-way functions that are infeasible to invert. **BCRYPT** is one of few commonly used password hashing functions (which is used in this project).

 In the real-world application, **salting** is an extra step that we take when we’re hashing a password to make it harder to reverse.
 It refers to the practice of adding random information to a password at the beginning or at the end before we hash it.
 It will radically change the output to ensure unique hashes and mitigate common attacks.